-The lack of control post capacity for resting and feeding calves at Cherbourg has now been addressed and is less of a problem at peak export periods.
-The various delays with construction of the new control post during 2013 and 2014 as a result of planning and financial problems were overcome and it is now operational.
-It has the capacity to accommodate 5 trucks of un-weaned bovines (1500 animals) This development has further enhanced the very significant progress that has been made in recent years in relation to compliance with journey time and rest period requirements for calves exported from Ireland to the continent.
+The lack of control post capacity for resting and feeding calves at Cherbourg has been addressed and is less of a problem at peak export periods.
+The new control post is now fully operational and additional capacity is planned for 2016.
+It presently has the capacity to accommodate 5 trucks of un-weaned bovines (1500 animals).
+This development has further enhanced the very significant progress that has been made in recent years in relation to compliance with journey time and rest period requirements for calves exported from Ireland to the continent.